null4bl3/crypto-ticker/README.md

 # crypto-ticker

-Simple crypto currency ticker that displays the top 30 currencies with the price in dollars, euro and btc, the change in the last hour along with the change the past 7 days.
+Simple crypto currency ticker that displays the top 30 currencies in your unix terminal.
+Displays price in dollars, euro and btc, the change in the last hour along with the change the past 7 days.

-refreshes data every 5 minutes using the http://coinmarketcap.northpole.ro/api/ API.
+Refreshes data every 5 minutes using the http://coinmarketcap.northpole.ro/api/ API.

+How to use:

+Download and extract.

+cd crypto-ticker-master/

+node server.js